-Sample Daycare Schedule
+My Daycare Schedule

 When I first started daycare, I tweaked my schedule quite a bit.
 Now, I’ve figured out what works best for us and I’ve kept it the same for more than a year!

 Free play is when I get stuff done.
 During the morning free play, I pack my daughter’s lunch, check her backpack, feed the baby, drink my coffee, etc.

 During free play, the kids can play with whatever is in my daycare room.
 I have all my centers open, like art, books, fine motor, sensory play, dramatic play, block center, etc.

 The times on the schedule that are listed at meal times are the times the kids actually eat.
 They don’t include prep time, so I prep while they’re busy playing.
 If you want to know more about how I do meals at my daycare, check out some of my other posts:

 - How to Make Practical Meal Plans for Your Daycare

 - Why You Need to Teach Healthy Eating Habits in Preschool